adarshghagta/ccutils/README.md

-# commoncrawl_downloader_py
+# commoncrawl utility function
-A python module to download pages from commoncrawl
+A python module which contains utility function for common crawl data